U.S. Stocks Set to Post Strong First-Half Gains

 ADVERTISEMENT

-Yields inched a touch higher after data showed the Federal Reserve's preferred inflation gauge, the price index for personal-consumption expenditures, fell 0.1% in May from the prior month while personal-consumption expenditures increased a seasonally adjusted 0.1% in May from the prior month, the Commerce Department said.
+Treasury yields inched higher after data showed the Federal Reserve's preferred inflation gauge, the price index for personal-consumption expenditures, fell 0.1% in May from the prior month while personal-consumption expenditures increased a seasonally adjusted 0.1% in May from the prior month, the Commerce Department said.

-Government bond yields in Europe rose this week as central bank officials signaled they may be moving closer to withdrawing monetary stimulus.
+Government bond yields rose this week as central bank officials signaled they could be moving closer to withdrawing monetary stimulus.
 On Friday, yields on 10-year German government bonds edged up to around 0.457% from 0.451% on Thursday.
-Earlier this week, comments from European Central Bank President Mario Draghi had sent government bond yields and the euro sharply higher amid expectations that a pickup in the region's economy might prompt it to tighten policy.
+Earlier this week, comments from European Central Bank President Mario Draghi had sent government-bond yields and the euro sharply higher amid expectations that a pickup in the region's economy might prompt it to tighten policy.

-The Stoxx Europe 600 rose 0.2% on Friday, brushing off widespread declines across Asian markets.

 "We think Europe is finally on track," said Andy Flynn, fund manager at William Blair.
 Eurozone businesses and consumers were more optimistic in June than at any time since before the global financial crisis, data showed this week.